AndresBo/world-history-react-app/README.md

 There are three components on the app:
 1. **EventsApp**: contains the entire app.
--  **SearchBar**: received user input. -**no longer a separate component, during development it was designed as part of roo App component**
+-  **SearchBar**: received user input. -**no longer a separate component, during development it was designed as part of the root App component**
 2. **EventsTable**: contains all historical events results.
 3. **EventBox**: displays one historical event.